An Online Japanese Miscellany

 American tanka.
 These folks like tanka, but dont feel that it should be constrained to 5-7-5-7-7.
 So its not really a tanka then, is it?
 Personally, I abhore this kind of thing; is it still a sonnet if you write ten lines of rhyme royal instead of fourteen of iambic pentameter?
 What makes ruled poetry a specific art form in my mind is that you can communicate your ideas within the constraints of the defining rules, not that you can totally flout them and still say its a tanka.

 Hyakunin-Isshû.
-Doorway to several sites, including Japnaese texts.
+Doorway to several sites, including Japnaese texts, and parallel texts with Japanese and English side by side.

 Copying or transmission in all or part without express written permission is forbidden.